 And check those return policies if you purchase online!
-We lost a lot of money on a much advertised curriculum that turned out to be totally wrong for our family when we found out we did not have a good return policy because we did not discover our error until after school had started and had missed its short return deadline.
+We lost a lot of money on a much advertised curriculum that turned out to be totally wrong for our family.
+Sadly we found out it did not have a good return policy because we did not discover our error until after school had started and had missed its short return deadline.

 All Rights Reserved